-GONE GIRL meets ROOM in this page-turning thriller from one of Germany's hottest new talents
+Room meets Gone Girl in this page-turning thriller from one of Germany's hottest new talents

 One day Lena manages to flee - but the nightmare continues.
 It seems as if her tormentor wants to get back what belongs to him.
-And then there is the question whether she really is the woman called 'Lena', who disappeared without a trace 14 years ago.
-The police and Lena's family are all desperately trying to piece together a puzzle which doesn't quite seem to fit.
+And then there is the question whether she really is the woman called 'Lena', who disappeared without a trace over thirteen years ago.
+The police and Lena's family are all desperately trying to piece together a puzzle that doesn't quite seem to fit.

 Dear Child is an accomplished thriller, beautifully written, intriguing and very compelling - Peter James